WrRaThY/WrRaThY.github.io/_posts/2020-11-24-circuit-breakers.md

 ---

 it's been awhile... but without further ado - let's just get into it.
-# Circuit breakers - what's that?
+# Circuit breakers - what are those?
 I'm gonna assume that you, my dear reader, know what they are and if not - [there are smarter people than me that can explain that](https://martinfowler.com/bliki/CircuitBreaker.html).
 Below I'll just put a short quote from uncle Bob.
 > The basic idea behind the circuit breaker is very simple.
 You wrap a protected function call in a circuit breaker object, which monitors for failures.
 Once the failures reach